Noah-Ram52/se_project_spots/README.md

 1. To improve what I know about CSS to know how it affect other CSS propertys.
 2. Knowing which CSS property to use and where to place it for the right declaration.
-3. Learning how to use it properly.
+3. Learning how to use CSS properties and declarations properly.

 ### Deployment